razorpay/blade/packages/blade/src/components/TopNav/_decisions/decisions.md

-# NavigationBar - One Top Navigation Bar
+# TopNav - One Top Navigation Bar

 The navigation bar is positioned at the top of the screen that provides quick access to different products, search & user profile.